haacked/haacked.com/_posts/archived/2012-10-08-writing-a-continueafter-method-for-rx.aspx.markdown

 ---
 layout: post
-title: "Writing a ContinueAfter method for Rx"
+title: Writing a ContinueAfter method for Rx
 date: 2012-10-08 -0800
 comments: true
 disqus_identifier: 18871
-categories: [code,rx]
+categories:
+- code
+- rx
+redirect_from: "/archive/2012/10/07/writing-a-continueafter-method-for-rx.aspx/"
 ---

 With Reactive Extensions you sometimes need one observable sequence to run after another observable sequence completes.
 Perhaps the first one has side effects the second one depends on.
 Egads!
 I know, side effects